 23. Frozen was based on a 19th-century tale that was more progressive because a girl rescues a boy

-24. John Rabe, a Nazi saved an approximate 200,000 Chinese citizens during the Nanking Massacre
+24. A Nazi businessman named John Rabe (Oskar Schindler of China) saved approximately 200,000 Chinese citizens during the Nanking Massacre.

 25. Unisex names are illegal in Iceland